janosh/matbench-discovery/site/src/routes/preprint/+page.md

 ## Models

-Our initial benchmark release includes 8 models. @Fig:model-metrics includes all models but we focus on the 6 best performers in subsequent figures for visual clarity.
+Our initial benchmark release includes 8 models. @Fig:metrics-table includes all models but we focus on the 6 best performers in subsequent figures for visual clarity.

 1. **Voronoi+RF** @ward_including_2017 - A random forest trained to map a combination of composition-based Magpie features and structure-based relaxation-invariant Voronoi tessellation features (effective coordination numbers, structural heterogeneity, local environment properties, ...) to DFT formation energies.